-The values along the diagonal represent the assumed variances of each residual.
+The values along the diagonal represent the variances of each residual in the population.
 That they are the same value, σ^2 , indicates that the variance of the residuals is constant.

-The values off the diagonal represent the covariance between the residuals; that is, the value at 1,2 is the covariance between ε_1 and ε_2 .
-Since that value is 0, we are specifying that the two are uncorrelated.
+The values off the diagonal represent the covariance between the residuals.
+For instance, the value at position 1,2 is the covariance between ε_1 and ε_2 , which we symbolized as $\sigma{1,2}$ in Appendix S. Since that value is 0, we are specifying that the two are linearly uncorrelated (a.k.a. independent).

 Thus, the covariance matrix above specifies that the variances of the residuals are constant and that the residuals are independent of each other.
 If this requirement is met, then we should use ordinary least squares regression.
-However, not always is this requirement met.
+However, not always is this requirement met. homoskedastic independent foreshadowing

-homoskedastic

-independent

-7.2: Weighted Least Squares
+8.2: Weighted Least Squares

-It may be that the residuals are independent, but that their variance is not constant.
+It may be that the residuals are independent, but that their variance is known to not be constant.
 That is, we may have a model that leads to this assumption:

-$$\varepsilon_i \stackrel{\text{ind}}{\sim} \mathcal{N}(0; \sigma_i^2)$$ (7.4)
+$$\varepsilon_i \stackrel{\text{ind}}{\sim} \mathcal{N}(0; \sigma_i^2)$$ (8.4)